intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 #### **2.2 TensorFlow 2.x and Keras 2.4+**

-Users of TensorFlow 2.x can create a TensorFlow `Estimator` from a keras model.
-The keras model should be created, compiled and returned in a python function.
+The user can create an `Estimator` for TensorFlow 2.x from a Keras model (using a _Model Creator Function_).
 For example:

 ```python
 def model_creator(config):